 CoQ10 is fat-soluble, so typically it's best take it as a capsule with a meal.
 But because it can cause insomnia for some18, experts may advise you avoid taking it at night.
 Some experts may say that gels are better for absorption, but CoQ10 is also available as a hard-shell capsule, in an oral spray, as a tablet, and it's even sometimes added to skin care products because of its high antioxidant content.

 Foods high in CoQ10.

-Before you go out and get a supplement, you should know that there are various foods that are naturally high in CoQ10.
-Increasing your intake of these foods is a great way to get more CoQ10—and antioxidants in general—in your life.
+Before you go out and buy a supplement, you should know that there are various foods that are naturally high in CoQ10.
+Although only about 25% of your CoQ10 levels22 come from food intake, consuming antioxidants through food is never a bad idea.
 So what foods are highest in this nutrient?
 Here's a list to get you started:

 - Oily fish: Fish like salmon, tuna, sardines, and mackerel are high in antioxidant CoQ10 and are also high in healthy fats.

 - Organ meats: Liver and kidney meats also have high levels of coenzyme Q10.